-Programme Director: Philip Ingham
+Programme Director: Philip Ingham FRS

-Developmental Biology addresses two of the most fundamental questions in biology: how do pluripotent cells give rise to the highly specialised cell types found within the body of an organism? and how are these cells assembled into the intricate patterns and shapes characteristic of different organs?
+Developmental Biology addresses two of the most fundamental questions in biology: how do pluripotent cells give rise to the highly specialised cell types found within the body of an organism?
+And how are these cells assembled into the intricate patterns and shapes characteristic of different organs?